jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-05-05-list-your-item.markdown

 https://api.mercadolibre.com/items?access_token=$ACCESS_TOKEN
 </pre>

-As you may suppose, each type of item has it's own attributes and restrictions when listing them.
-Please refer to the [API Appendinx](/guide-appendix) for more information about how to obtain and use these attributes.
+As you may guess, each type of item has its own attributes and restrictions when listing them.
+Please refer to the [API Appendix](/guide-appendix) for more information about how to obtain and use these attributes.

 The Items API will automatically download the provided images to MELI Storage and creates a listing for your item.
 You will receive the following Json response: